Split, Croatia: Other sports

 The Split SeaWolves club is the only American football team in Dalmatia.
 Active from 2008, they are currently still developing and the main focus is on a flag football team.

 In mountaineering, the local chapter of the HPS is HPD "Mosor", founded in 1926, had 283 members in 1936 under the Umberto Girometta presidency, being one of the largest in the society at the time.
 Membership rose to 344 in 1937, but fell to 301 in 1938.

 Nightlife

-Split has a vibrant music scene with various venues and events, including the renowned Split Festival and numerous clubs and bars with live music, particularly during the summer.
+Split has an active music scene with various venues and events, including the Split Festival and numerous clubs and bars with live music, particularly during the summer.